 It’s never too late to move healthy teeth!
+Whether you get affordable implants from a dental center turkey, whiten your teeth, or just go to the dentist more often, it’s still possible to have amazing teeth.
 Yes, I’m speaking to all of you adults out there who may be under the common misconception that orthodontics is for children or adolescents only.
 Nothing could be further from the truth!
 In fact, recent studies indicate that adults are seeking orthodontic treatment in record numbers.
 I know I personally am witnessing the increase, with about one-third of the patients in my practice being over the age of 18.

 So why the recent increase in adult orthodontics?
 Many adults now understand the multiple benefits of having a healthy, beautiful smile.
 We all want to look our best, and dental aesthetics is now an important part of the overall beauty package.
 Even celebrities constantly in the public eye, such as Tom Cruise, Gwen Stefani, and Beyoncé, have opted for braces as adults.